eric-s-s/dice-tables/README.rst

 >>> parser.add_param_type('str_int_dict', make_str_int_dict)

 To add a new dice class to the parser, give the parser the class and a tuple of the param_types keys for each parameter.
+If you want the parser to be able to use kwargs on your new die, you must also pass that in.

 >>> class NamedDie(dt.Die):
 ...     def __init__(self, name, buddys_names, stats, size):